Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Numerical experiments

 \section{Numerical experiments}

 In this section we report results of numerical experiments obtained by solving the Moment-SOS relaxations of some random and nonrandom instances of POP \eqref{eq:constrained.problem.poly.even}.
-Other results for POP \eqref{eq:constrained.problem.poly.even} with correlative sparsity can be found in Section \ref{sec:num.exp}.
 Notice that our relaxations from Section \ref{sec:compact.pop} are to deal with dense POPs while the ones from Section \ref{sec:sparse.POP.nonneg} are for POPs with correlative sparsity.

-For numerical comparison purposes, recall the semidefinte relaxation based on Putinar's Positivstellensatz for solving POP \eqref{eq:constrained.problem.poly.even} indexed by $k\in\N$:
+For numerical comparison purposes, recall the semidefinite relaxation based on Putinar's Positivstellensatz for solving POP \eqref{eq:constrained.problem.poly.even} indexed by $k\in\N$:

 Here $\bar m:=m+n$, $g_{m+j}:=x_j$, $j\in [n]$, and $g_m:=1$.
-As shown by Baldi and Mourrain \cite{baldi2021moment}, the sequence $(\tau_k^{\textup{Put}})_{k\in\N}$ converges to $f^\star$ with the rate of at least $\mathcal{O}(\varepsilon^{-\mathfrak{c}})$ when POP \eqref{eq:constrained.problem.poly.even} has a ball constraint, e.g., $g_1:=R-\|\x\|_2^2$ for some $R>0$.
-If $g_1=R-\sum_{j\in[n]}x_j$ for some $R>0$, then $(\tau_k^{\textup{Put}})_{k\in\N}$ still converges to $f^\star$ due to Jacobi-Prestel \cite[Theorem 4.2]{jacobi2001distinguished} (see also \cite[Theorem 1 (JP)]{averkov2013constructive}). \begin{remark} If we assume that $g_1:=R-\sum_{j\in[n]}x_j$ for some $R>0$, SDP \eqref{eq:sdp.Pu} may be unbounded when $k$ is too small since its variable $\y$ is possibly unbounded.
+As shown by Baldi and Mourrain \cite{baldi2023effective}, the sequence $(\tau_k^{\textup{Putinar}})_{k\in\N}$ converges to $f^\star$ with the rate of at least $\mathcal{O}(\varepsilon^{-\mathfrak{c}})$ when POP \eqref{eq:constrained.problem.poly.even} has a ball constraint, e.g., $g_1:=R-\|\x\|_2^2$ for some $R>0$.
+If $g_1=R-\sum_{j\in[n]}x_j$ for some $R>0$, then $(\tau_k^{\textup{Putinar}})_{k\in\N}$ still converges to $f^\star$ due to Jacobi-Prestel \cite[Theorem 4.2]{jacobi2001distinguished} (see also \cite[Theorem 1 (JP)]{averkov2013constructive}). \begin{remark} If we assume that $g_1:=R-\sum_{j\in[n]}x_j$ for some $R>0$, SDP \eqref{eq:sdp.Pu} may be unbounded when $k$ is too small since its variable $\y$ is possibly unbounded.
 This issue occurs later on, see, e.g., Section \ref{sec:densePOP.exp}.
 However, if we assume that $g_1:=R-\|\x\|_2^2$ for some $R>0$, then SDP \eqref{eq:sdp.Pu} is feasible for any order $k\ge 1$ (see Section \ref{sec:PMSV}). \end{remark}

+Recall the semidefinite relaxation based on the sparse version of Putinar's Positivstellensatz for solving POP \eqref{eq:constrained.problem.poly.even} (under Assumption \ref{ass:sparsePOP}) indexed by $k\in\N$: